ashokc/Attention-as-Dynamic-Tf-Idf-for-Deep-Learning/README.md

 [Attention as Adaptive Tf-Idf for Deep Learning]()

-This repository has an implementation of Bahdanau Attention in Keras.

-It is applied in the context of a multi-class, multi-label classification of a set of synthetic documents.
+Bahdanau Attention is applied in the context of a multi-class, multi-label classification of a set of synthetic documents.
 The purpose is to illustrate the effectiveness of attention and how it dynamically identifies the influential words responsible for the particular classification objective in consideration.

 ![Implementing Attention in Keras](./images/bahdanau_attention.jpg "Bahdanau Attenton in Keras")

 *Figure 1.
-A Keras implementation of Bahdanau attention in Equations 1 & 2  Takes an array of word-vectors representing a sentence and yields an attention weighted sentence vector in Rquation 2 that can be classified by whatever objective.*
+A Keras implementation of attention with functional API when masking is not used.
+Takes an array of word-vectors representing a sentence and yields an attention weighted sentence vector that can be used for whatever classification objective.
+All sentences have the same number (includig the dummy words) of words without masking.*

 ##	Summary